 Over 75% of internal medicine board exam questions are based on patient presentations.
 According to ABIM, “The setting of the encounters reflect[s] current medical practice, so [roughly 75%] take place in an outpatient or emergency department setting…the remainder occur in inpatient settings, ranging from the intensive care unit to the nursing home.”

-To learn about the ABIM blueprint — the document that guides the ABIM in exam development — please see ABIM Exam Blueprints & Schedules.
+To learn about the ABIM blueprint — the document that guides the ABIM in exam development — please see our ABIM exam blueprint page.

 Enhancing Your ABIM Board Exam Review